Norinchukin Bank The Sells 184 Shares of CME Group Inc. (NASDAQ:CME)

-Norinchukin Bank The trimmed its holdings in CME Group Inc. (NASDAQ:CME – Get Rating) by 1.5% in the fourth quarter, according to the company in its most recent filing with the SEC.
+Norinchukin Bank The cut its stake in shares of CME Group Inc. (NASDAQ:CME – Get Rating) by 1.5% in the 4th quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
 The fund owned 11,859 shares of the financial services provider’s stock after selling 184 shares during the quarter.
-Norinchukin Bank The’s holdings in CME Group were worth $2,709,000 at the end of the most recent quarter.
+Norinchukin Bank The’s holdings in CME Group were worth $2,709,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Other institutional investors and hedge funds have also made changes to their positions in the company.
-Parnassus Investments LLC raised its holdings in CME Group by 15.5% during the 3rd quarter.
-Parnassus Investments LLC now owns 7,097,398 shares of the financial services provider’s stock valued at $1,372,495,000 after buying an additional 951,681 shares during the last quarter.
-Bank of New York Mellon Corp raised its holdings in CME Group by 2.5% during the 3rd quarter.
-Bank of New York Mellon Corp now owns 6,790,837 shares of the financial services provider’s stock valued at $1,313,212,000 after buying an additional 164,311 shares during the last quarter.
-Geode Capital Management LLC raised its holdings in CME Group by 2.6% during the 3rd quarter.
-Geode Capital Management LLC now owns 6,208,020 shares of the financial services provider’s stock valued at $1,197,699,000 after buying an additional 158,652 shares during the last quarter.
-Vontobel Asset Management Inc. raised its holdings in CME Group by 1.5% during the 3rd quarter.
-Vontobel Asset Management Inc. now owns 4,067,692 shares of the financial services provider’s stock valued at $818,075,000 after buying an additional 59,267 shares during the last quarter.
-Finally, FIL Ltd raised its holdings in CME Group by 4.3% during the 3rd quarter.
-FIL Ltd now owns 3,206,730 shares of the financial services provider’s stock valued at $620,118,000 after buying an additional 132,681 shares during the last quarter.
-Hedge funds and other institutional investors own 86.71% of the company’s stock.
+A number of other institutional investors also recently made changes to their positions in the business.
+St. James Investment Advisors LLC bought a new stake in shares of CME Group in the 4th quarter worth approximately $42,000.
+Andrew Hill Investment Advisors Inc. bought a new stake in shares of CME Group in the 4th quarter worth approximately $45,000.
+TCI Wealth Advisors Inc. lifted its holdings in shares of CME Group by 51.8% in the 4th quarter.
+TCI Wealth Advisors Inc. now owns 208 shares of the financial services provider’s stock worth $48,000 after acquiring an additional 71 shares during the last quarter.
+Hilton Capital Management LLC bought a new stake in shares of CME Group in the 3rd quarter worth approximately $50,000.
+Finally, Sierra Capital LLC bought a new stake in shares of CME Group in the 4th quarter worth approximately $55,000.
+Institutional investors and hedge funds own 86.71% of the company’s stock.

-A number of equities research analysts recently commented on CME shares.
-Citigroup upped their price target on shares of CME Group from $275.00 to $280.00 in a report on Thursday, April 28th.
-UBS Group reduced their price objective on shares of CME Group from $275.00 to $269.00 in a research report on Tuesday, April 5th.
-Rosenblatt Securities reduced their target price on shares of CME Group from $268.00 to $267.00 and set a “neutral” rating on the stock in a research report on Thursday, April 14th.
-Morgan Stanley upped their target price on shares of CME Group from $255.00 to $271.00 and gave the stock an “equal weight” rating in a research report on Wednesday, April 13th.
-Finally, Deutsche Bank Aktiengesellschaft upped their target price on shares of CME Group from $235.00 to $260.00 and gave the stock a “hold” rating in a research report on Thursday, February 10th.
-One investment analyst has rated the stock with a sell rating, nine have issued a hold rating and four have given a buy rating to the company’s stock.
-Based on data from MarketBeat, CME Group has a consensus rating of “Hold” and a consensus target price of $254.75.

-CME Group (NASDAQ:CME – Get Rating) last posted its quarterly earnings data on Wednesday, April 27th.
-The financial services provider reported $2.11 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.00 by $0.11.
-The company had revenue of $1.35 billion for the quarter, compared to the consensus estimate of $1.33 billion.
-CME Group had a net margin of 57.98% and a return on equity of 9.29%.
-The firm’s revenue was up 7.4% compared to the same quarter last year.
-During the same quarter last year, the firm posted $1.79 earnings per share.
-As a group, equities research analysts anticipate that CME Group Inc. will post 7.9 EPS for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, June 27th.
-Investors of record on Friday, June 10th will be issued a $1.00 dividend.
+The business also recently declared a quarterly dividend, which will be paid on Monday, June 27th.
+Stockholders of record on Friday, June 10th will be issued a dividend of $1.00 per share.
 This represents a $4.00 dividend on an annualized basis and a dividend yield of 2.00%.
-The ex-dividend date of this dividend is Thursday, June 9th.
-CME Group’s payout ratio is 52.22%.
+The ex-dividend date is Thursday, June 9th.
+CME Group’s payout ratio is presently 52.22%.

-In other CME Group news, insider Hilda Harris Piell sold 1,500 shares of CME Group stock in a transaction that occurred on Thursday, February 24th.
-The shares were sold at an average price of $234.01, for a total transaction of $351,015.00.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
-Also, insider Sunil Cutinho sold 4,900 shares of CME Group stock in a transaction that occurred on Monday, February 14th.
-The shares were sold at an average price of $237.96, for a total transaction of $1,166,004.00.
+In related news, Director Daniel R. Glickman sold 750 shares of the firm’s stock in a transaction that occurred on Tuesday, March 1st.
+The shares were sold at an average price of $234.30, for a total value of $175,725.00.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, insider Sunil Cutinho sold 4,900 shares of the firm’s stock in a transaction that occurred on Monday, February 14th.
+The stock was sold at an average price of $237.96, for a total transaction of $1,166,004.00.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 16,150 shares of company stock worth $3,786,944.
-0.30% of the stock is currently owned by insiders.
+In the last ninety days, insiders have sold 16,150 shares of company stock worth $3,786,944.
+Insiders own 0.30% of the company’s stock.

+A number of equities research analysts recently commented on CME shares.
+Bank of America upped their price target on shares of CME Group from $244.00 to $252.00 and gave the company an “underperform” rating in a report on Thursday, February 10th.
+StockNews.com started coverage on shares of CME Group in a report on Thursday, March 31st.
+They set a “hold” rating for the company.
+UBS Group lowered their price target on shares of CME Group from $275.00 to $269.00 in a report on Tuesday, April 5th.
+JPMorgan Chase & Co. lowered their price target on shares of CME Group from $202.00 to $201.00 and set a “neutral” rating for the company in a report on Thursday, February 10th.
+Finally, Compass Point upped their price target on shares of CME Group from $235.00 to $250.00 and gave the company a “neutral” rating in a report on Thursday, February 10th.
+One analyst has rated the stock with a sell rating, nine have issued a hold rating and four have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has an average rating of “Hold” and an average price target of $254.75.

 CME Group Inc, together with its subsidiaries, operates contract markets for the trading of futures and options on futures contracts worldwide.
 It offers futures and options products based on interest rates, equity indexes, foreign exchange, agricultural commodities, energy, and metals, as well as fixed income products.